kubernetes/website/content/zh/docs/concepts/workloads/controllers/daemonset.md

 The `.spec.selector` field is a pod selector.
 It works the same as the `.spec.selector` of a [Job](/docs/concepts/jobs/run-to-completion-finite-workloads/).

-As of Kubernetes 1.8, you must specify a pod selector that matches the labels of the `.spec.template`.
-The pod selector will no longer be defaulted when left empty.
-Selector defaulting was not compatible with `kubectl apply`.
+You must specify a pod selector that matches the labels of the `.spec.template`.
 Also, once a DaemonSet is created, its `.spec.selector` can not be mutated.
 Mutating the pod selector can lead to the unintentional orphaning of Pods, and it was found to be confusing to users.
 -->